aditya-2703/DSA/README.md

 </p>

 -----
--->This repository consits Data-structures and Algorithms problems with solution and basic understanding in python.
+-->This repository consists Data-structures and Algorithms problems in python.
 ----
 # Topics
 ----